 All employees shall pay an additional three percent (3%) towards PERS retirement.
 For Classic Safety - Fire and Safety - Police employees, this three percent (3%) is added to the nine percent (9%) member contribution, for a total contribution of twelve percent (12%).
 Employees subject to the PEPRA formula shall also pay an additional three percent (3%) on top of their required employee contribution, as established annually by PERS.
 For Classic Miscellaneous employees, this three percent (3%) is added to the seven percent (7%) member contribution, for a total contribution of ten percent (10%).
-Employees subject to the PEPRA formula shall also pay an additional three percent (3%) on top of their required employee contribution, for a total contribution of ten percent (10%).
+Employees subject to the PEPRA formula shall also pay an additional three pay an additional three percent (3%) on top of their required employee (10%).
 Employees subject to the PEPRA formula shall also pay an additional three percent (3%) on top of their required employee contribution, as established annually by PERS.

-SECTION 21 - HEALTH BENEFITS - ACTIVE EMPLOYEES
+SECTION 22 - HEALTH BENEFITS - ACTIVE EMPLOYEES

-21.1 Active Employees - PEMHCA Contribution
+22.1 Active Employees - PEMHCA Contribution